-Our U.S. operations are primarily tied to activity in the U.S. shale formations in West Texas, the Bakken, the mid Continent, and the Rockies, as well as activity in the Louisiana downstream and offshore Gulf of Mexico markets.
-Given the shorter investment horizon and decision cycle of our U.S. customers, typically on a well-by-well basis, spending activities of U.S. customers typically react more quickly to changes in oil and natural gas prices.
-These spending dynamics were clearly demonstrated over the past six years.
+Our U.S. operations are primarily tied to activity in the U.S. shale formations in the Permian Basin, the Mid-Continent, the Bakken and the Rockies, as well as activity in the Louisiana downstream and offshore Gulf of Mexico markets.
+Given the shorter investment horizon and decision cycle of our U.S. customers, which is typically on a well-by-well basis, spending activities of U.S. customers typically react more quickly to changes in oil and natural gas prices.
+These spending dynamics were clearly demonstrated over the past several years.
 With oil prices near \$100 per barrel from 2012 to late 2014, drilling and completion activity levels grew.
 However, as oil prices fell beginning in August 2014, and remained at relatively low levels throughout 2015 and most of 2016, activity in the U.S. reacted swiftly, with the U.S. rig count falling over 50% in six months from its peak in the third quarter of 2014.
-After staging a significant recovery in 2017, the U.S. rig count was generally stable in 2018, finishing the year at 1,083 rigs.
-The Permian Basin remains the most active U.S. unconventional play, representing 45% of the rigs in the U.S. market at the end of 2018.
-Completion activity also grew, with the Permian Basin again seeing the majority of growth in the U.S. market.
-Unlike the Canadian and Australian markets, headcount requirements for drilling and completion activity are fairly uniform in the U.S. market.
-Given the U.S. market for accommodations is primarily supported by mobile camp assets, competition is primarily driven by the availability of assets and price.
+After staging a significant recovery from 2017 to 2018, the U.S. oil rig count and associated completion activity drifted lower in 2019 due to the oil price decline in late 2018 and early 2019 coupled with other market dynamics negatively impacting exploration and production (E&P) spending, finishing the year at 677 rigs.
+The Permian Basin remains the most active U.S. unconventional play, representing 60% of the rigs in the U.S. market at the end of 2019.
+Given the U.S. market for accommodations is primarily supported by mobile camp assets, competition is primarily driven by the availability of assets in the markets we service and pricing among our competitors.

-For the years ended December 31, 2018, 2017 and 2016, we generated \$466.7 million, \$382.3 million and \$397.2 million in revenues and \$88.1 million, \$98.0 million and \$95.8 million in operating loss, respectively.
-The majority of our operations, assets and income are derived from the hospitality services provided at our lodges and villages that have historically been contracted by our customers on a take-or-pay basis for periods ranging from several months to three years.
-The hospitality services we provide at these facilities generate more than 85% of our revenue.
-Important performance metrics include revenue related to our major properties, aggregate billed rooms and average daily rate.
+For the years ended December 31, 2019, 2018 and 2017, we generated \$527.6 million, \$466.7 million and \$382.3 million in revenues and \$49.1 million, \$88.1 million and \$98.0 million in operating loss, respectively.
+The majority of our operations, assets and income are derived from the hospitality services provided at our lodges and villages that have historically been contracted by our customers under multi-year, take-or-pay or exclusivity contracts.
+The hospitality services we provide at these facilities generate 80% of our revenue.
+Important performance metrics include revenue related to our major properties, average daily rate and aggregate billed rooms.
 The table below summarizes these key statistics for the periods presented in this annual report.